Be ready to share stories that demonstrate the type of worker you are

 Succeeding in a behavioural interview

-Whilst it may differ from the standard job interview, the behavioural interview is a well-loved tool used by recruiters to discern which candidates possess the qualities, working style, and mindset that they desire.
+The behavioural interview is a well-loved tool used by recruiters to discern which candidates possess the qualities, working style, and mindset that they desire.
 Because of this, it's important that you treat these more anecdotal enquiries with as much care as you would any other interview question.
 By telling the right story the right way, you can show any interviewer that you have what it takes to excel in their position.

 Will your CV get you the interview?
 Get a free CV review and we'll tell you where you stand.